 First-year students are introduced to the Law School culture and academic requirements during the orientation program.
 The Law School catalog and website clearly set out all course and academic requirements.
 All full-time law faculty have an "open door" policy and mandatory office hours.
-Advance placement students meet with the Assistant Dean for Student Affairs for advisement and counseling.
-Thus, between the faculty, the Associate Dean for Academic Affairs, the Assistant Dean for Academic Support and the Assistant Dean for Student Affairs, law students receive comprehensive advising and support.
+Advance placement students and transfer students meet with the Assistant Dean for Student Affairs for Enrollment and Scholarship.
+Students in one of the joint degree programs meet with the Assistant Dean for Student Affairs.